meztez/bigrquerystorage/README.md

 ### Compared to Python Client for BigQuery Storage API

-Currently about 25% Slower.
+Currently about 25% Slower if you consider conversion to data frame.
-i.e. Python Client takes 60 seconds, this would take 75 seconds.
+About the same without the conversion.

 ### Compared to `bigrquery::bq_table_download`